beacon-biosignals/StableHashTraits.jl/README.md

 ## Breaking changes

+### In 2.0

+All deprecated behavior has been removed; the only hash version available is 4.

 ### In 1.3

 This release includes a new hash version 4 that has breaking API changes relative to earlier versions, documented above.
 The prior API is deprecated, however remains the default to avoid breaking users's code.
 In version 2 of StableHashTraits, which will be released in relatively short order, only hash version 4 will be available.